 - PCGO Volunteer Step-by-Step Guide (V3) (PDF)

-- Instructions for Working on an Application Offline (PDF)
+- Instructions for Offline Workaround (PDF)

 I am having trouble logging on to PCGO – An error message pops up.

 If you see an error message referring to your user name or password, you may choose to have your user name or a temporary password emailed to you.
 If you have trouble with this, please contact your post grant coordinator for assistance.